 Mr. Glaser repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America, with clients in Chambers praising him for his “attentive[ness] to client needs” and status as a “go-to litigator for major complex litigation.”
 His noteworthy representations include Stilwell Value LLC and Joseph Stilwell in the first federal litigation challenging the constitutionality of the Securities and Exchange Commission’s administrative law judges under Article II of the U.S. Constitution.
 The Stilwell settlement was shortlisted for the Financial Times’ North America Innovative Lawyers Award for protecting clients’ business.

 Mr. Glaser served as an Assistant United States Attorney for the Southern District of New York for more than five years.
 As a member of the United States Attorney’s Office’s Securities and Commodities Fraud Task Force, Mr. Glaser investigated and prosecuted a broad array of complex matters, including insider trading, accounting fraud, investment advisory fraud, and fraud in connection with both securities and commodities trading.
 Mr. Glaser also worked closely with civil regulatory agencies, including the Securities and Exchange Commission and FINRA.

 Mr. Glaser frequently lectures and writes about current legal developments.
-He has received Burton Awards for Distinguished Writing (2015 and 2006), which recognize excellence in legal scholarship.
+He has twice received Burton Awards for Distinguished Writing, which recognize excellence in legal scholarship.